-Although I recall that I received correspondence from the minister, it was during her leave, and to ensure my constituents can listen in to the response along with myself, and to have that information available, I will resubmit my query.
+Although I recall receiving correspondence from the minister, it was during her leave.
+To ensure my constituents and I are able to hear the response, and to have that information available, I will ask my question again.

-Mr. Speaker, several constituents have conveyed their concerns and have provided verbal affirmation of this matter, as several concerned parents stated that the Attagutaluk elementary school in Igloolik water tank has sprung a leak.
-Whenever the tank is refilled by the water truck, they have to stop at the level where this leakage is, so it is never filled to capacity and hence the water keeps running out early.
+Mr. Speaker, I have several constituents who have conveyed their concerns to me; several concerned parents have stated that the water tank at Ataguttaaluk Elementary School in Igloolik is leaking.
+Whenever the tank is refilled by the water truck, they have to stop at the level where this leakage is, so it is never filled to capacity, and they are constantly running out of water.

-Can the minister provide a response to confirm she is aware of this situation, and if any corrective actions are planned to resolve this leakage?
+Can the minister provide a response to confirm she is aware of this situation, and if any repairs or replacements are planned to resolve the issue?
 Thank you, Mr. Speaker.